-7. (1) The Bailiff or appropriate judicial officer on hearing evidence on oath from a police officer may, if he is satisfied that there are reasonable grounds for suspecting that evidence of or relating to the commission of an offence under this Law ("an offence") is to be found in any place, issue a warrant for the search of any premises and any persons found on those premises.

-(2) A warrant issued under this section shall authorise police officers and any other persons named in the warrant to enter within one calendar month of the date of issue of the warrant, using if necessary reasonable force, the premises named in the warrant, and to search them and any persons found on them and to seize anything found in the possession of a person present at the time of the search which a police officer involved in conducting the search reasonably believes to be evidence of or relating to the commission of an offence or suspected offence.

-(3) A police officer acting under the authority of a warrant under this section may -

-(a) require any person present at the place where the search is being carried out to give to the police officer his name and address, and

-(b) arrest without warrant any person who -

-(i) obstructs or attempts to obstruct a police officer in the carrying out of his duties,

-(ii) fails to comply with a requirement under paragraph (a), or under subsection (3)(a), or gives a false or misleading name or address to a police officer so acting shall be guilty of an offence and shall be liable on summary conviction to imprisonment for a period not exceeding 6 months, to a fine not exceeding level 5 on the uniform scale, or to both.
+- 7. (1) The Bailiff or appropriate judicial officer on hearing evidence on oath from a police officer may, if he is satisfied that there are reasonable grounds for suspecting that evidence of or relating to the commission of an offence under this Law ("an offence") is to be found in any place, issue a warrant for the search of any premises and any persons found on those premises.
+A warrant issued under this section shall authorise police officers and any other persons named in the warrant to enter within one calendar month of the date of issue of the warrant, using if necessary reasonable force, the premises named in the warrant, and to search them and any persons found on them and to seize anything found in the possession of a person present at the time of the search which a police officer involved in conducting the search reasonably believes to be evidence of or relating to the commission of an offence or suspected offence.
+A police officer acting under the authority of a warrant under this section may require any person present at the place where the search is being carried out to give to the police officer his name and address, and (b) arrest without warrant any person who obstructs or attempts to obstruct a police officer in the (i) carrying out of his duties, (ii) fails to comply with a requirement under paragraph (a), or (iii) gives a name or address which the police officer has reasonable cause for believing is false or misleading. - (4) A person who obstructs or attempts to obstruct a police officer acting under the authority of a warrant issued under this section, fails to comply with a requirement under subsection (3)(a), or gives a false or misleading name or address to a police officer s acting shall be guilty of an offence and shall be liable on summary conviction to imprisonmer for a period not exceeding 6 months, to a fine not exceeding level 5 on the uniform scale, or t both.
+(5) The power to issue a warrant under this section is without prejudice to any other power conferred by statute for the issue of a warrant for the search of any place of person.

-(iii) gives a name or address which the police officer has reasonable cause for believing is false or misleading.

-(4) A person who obstructs or attempts to obstruct a police officer acting under the authority of a warrant issued under this section, fails to comply with a requirement

-(5) The power to issue a warrant under this section is without prejudice to any other power conferred by statute for the issue of a warrant for the search of any place or person.

 (6) No application for a warrant under this section may be made without the consent of Her Majesty's Procureur.

-8. (1) In this Law -

-"agent" has the meaning given by section 2,

-"appropriate judicial officer" means -

-(a) in Alderney, the Chairman of the Court of Alderney or, if he is absent or unable to act, a Jurat of the Court of Alderney authorised by him to act in that behalf,

-(b) in Sark, the Seneschal or, if he is absent or unable to act, his deputy,

-"Bailiwick" means the Bailiwick of Guernsey,

-"Bailiwick person" has the meaning given in section 4(4),

-"Her Majesty's Procureur" save for in section 2(1)(b) includes Her Majesty's Comptroller,
+Interpretation.
+8. (1) In this Law - "agent" has the meaning given by section 2, "appropriate judicial officer" means - (a) in Alderney, the Chairman of the Court of Alderney or, if he is absent or unable to act, a Jurat of the Court of Alderne authorised by him to act in that behalf, (b) in Sark, the Seneschal or, if he is absent or unable to act, hi deputy, "Bailiwick" means the Bailiwick of Guernsey, "Bailiwick person" has the meaning given in section 4(4), "Her Majesty's Procureur" save for in section 2(1)(b) includes Her Majesty Comptroller,